What is data management?

-Managing data is more than simply handling and sorting through data; it’s about implementing robust systems, or frameworks, that validate, secure, and provide a clear understanding of the information at hand.
+Managing data is more than simply handling and sorting it; it’s about implementing robust systems, or frameworks, that validate, secure, and provide a clear understanding of the information at hand.
 However, this does not mean that it’s just an enterprise-level concern—for that, we have enterprise data management.
-Even small teams stand to enhance their revenue, productivity, and customer experience through an effective data management strategy.
+Even small businesses stand to enhance their revenue, productivity, and customer experience with effective data management and efficient business processes; and this is why organizations need an effective data management strategy.

 Why is Data Management Important?

-• Effective data management streamlines processes and reduces redundancies to improve the overall efficiency of business operations.
+- Effective data management streamlines processes and reduces redundancies to improve the overall efficiency of business operations.

-• When data is organized and accessible, different departments can work cohesively, sharing insights and working towards common goals.
+- When data is organized and accessible, different departments can work cohesively, sharing insights and working towards common goals.

 Craft an Effective Data Management Strategy